 was located near Parriette Bench.
 In 1935 the main operation had been moved to Bonanza and ore was trucked to Craig, Colorado.
 This resulted in the eventual abandonment of the Uintah Railway.

 What is Gilsonite? -Ziegler Chemical & Mineral Corporation

 Book Cliffs-Uinta Basin/"Oil & Gas Leases" -Who owns the West?

 Flora & Fauna

 Trees, bushes and plants are the clothing and adornments of the earth.
-In places like the Book Cliffs, the high plains, most times, the topography resembles a down-and-out whisky soaked beggar.
+Within places like the Book Cliffs, the topography resembles a 'down-and-out whisky soaked beggar.'
 The Forest Service has good reason to preach, “Tread lightly”.
 Existence is tough for vegetation and unfortunately, there has been a noted rate of non-native plant species moving into the Book Cliffs area.
 Native tree’s and plants such as the White Rive Penstemon, Pinon & Juniper trees, Indian Ricegrass, Big Basin Sagebrush and Buckwheat are now competing for valuable resources of water and nutrients from invading noxious plants.

 The Russian Knapweed and Russian Olive are also hardy plants with little benefit (nutritional) to indigenous wildlife.
 The Yellow Starthistle, African Rue and the Black Henbane are also examples.

 Another extenuating factor of non-native flora deals with the process of interspersion.

 Claret Cup Cactus